 Each one of the 8 Behaviours is designed to help us improve in the way we connect with others – be it our colleagues, suppliers or customers.
 Understanding the behaviours and improving in them increases our performance, engagement and connection with the world around us.

 Let’s take Empathy, for instance.

-In Hemingway’s To Kill a Mockingbird Atticus Finch captured the essence of empathy in these words:
+In Harper Lee’s To Kill a Mockingbird Atticus Finch captured the essence of empathy in these words:

 You never really understand a person until you consider things from his point of view… until you climb into his skin and walk around in it.

 In order for us to be inclusive, we need to be able to understand our colleagues and customers – what’s important to them, how they interact with their environment, and how we can improve this for them with our conduct, services and products.
 How else can we design products for the elderly, for instance, if we cannot empathise with them?
 Or build social housing that meets the needs of the people who are meant to live there?
 If we don’t know how these people experience the world around them, how can we deliver to their required needs?